arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 <div align="center">
 	<img src = "/assets/pipeline.pdf">
 </div>
-<figcaption> Figure #6.
-Mapping the frustum to the canonical clipping volume. </figcaption>
+<figcaption> Mapping the frustum to the canonical clipping volume through the orthographic view volume. </figcaption>
 </figure>

 All the pieces are in place to describe perspective projection in a pipeline fashion.
 By which I mean a sequence of transformations, factoring throught the orthographic view volume.
 Finally, the full perspective projection matrix is
 $$
 \begin{align}